Less than Zero (film): Production

 Ellis's book was originally optioned by producer Marvin Worth for $7,500 before its publication in June 1985 with the understanding that 20th Century Fox would finance it.

 The purchase was sponsored by Scott Rudin and Larry Mark, vice presidents of production.
-The book went on to become a best seller but the producers had to create a coherent story and change Clay, the central character, because they felt that he was too passive.
+The book became a best seller but the producers had to create a coherent story and change Clay, the central character, because they felt that he was too passive.
 They also eliminated his bisexuality and casual drug use.
 Worth hired Pulitzer Prize-winning playwright Michael Cristofer to write the screenplay.
 He stuck close to the tone of the novel and had Clay take some drugs but did not make him bisexual.
 The studio felt that Cristofer's script was too harsh for a commercial film.

 Fox then assigned the film to producer Jon Avnet who had made Risky Business.
 He felt that Cristofer's script was "so depressing and degrading."
 Avnet instead wanted to transform "a very extreme situation" into "a sentimental story about warmth, caring and tenderness in an atmosphere hostile to those kinds of emotions".
 Studio executives and Avnet argued over the amount of decadence depicted in the film that would not alienate audiences.
 Lawrence Gordon, the President of Fox who had approved the purchase of the book, was replaced by Alan F. Horn, who was then replaced by Leonard Goldberg.
 Goldberg found the material distasteful but Barry Diller, the Chairman of Fox, wanted to make the film.